 No matter what type of driver you are, you should strive to avoid Alaska ticket fines and penalties.
 Though it can be tempting to break the law when it comes to things like speeding, you and other drivers are better off if you don’t.
 Safety should always be your number one priority when you’re behind the wheel.
 If you need a refresher course on driver safety, you can always take an Alaska defensive driving course.

-If you have any questions, contact us – we're available 24 hours a day, every day of the year!
+If you have any questions, contact us – we're available 7 days a week!